 I am a Quebec-based artist and I have been developing a practice in illustration, graphic art and collage since graduating from Concordia’s Film Studies Program in 2013.
 After sustaining injuries and taking time off work, I shifted my focus toward collage as a means of therapeutic expression and found myself producing more regularly than ever.

-I create collages usually no bigger than my 9”x12” scanner out of my home studio in Montreal, Quebec.
+I create collages out of my home studio in Montreal.
+Often, my analog collages are no bigger than my 9”x12” scanner.
 My scanner itself has been a tool at the center of my art practice for many years.
-With it, I easily digitize my analog work for printing or online publishing, but scanning also satisfies my curiosity in documentation, processing and archiving.
-In the last few years, I have taken collage-on-the-go, whether it be road trips to Upstate New York, month-long stints in Nova Scotia, or exploring Baie-Saint-Paul, Quebec.
-The transient lifestyle of moving from place to place raises its own set of challenges that the confines of a small city studio do not.
+With it, I easily digitize my work for printing or online publishing, but scanning also satisfies my curiosity for documentation, processing and archiving.
+In the last few years, I have taken collage-on-the-go, whether it be road trips to Upstate New York to visit my extended family, month-long stints in my home province of Nova Scotia, or exploring artist communities in Baie-Saint-Paul, Quebec.
+This transient lifestyle of moving from place to place raises its own set of challenges that the confines of a small city studio do not.
 However, I can’t deny that traveling affords me an opportunity to feed off the cultural and natural landscapes of places I’ve visited, particularly small communities with rich histories.
-When I do get up and go, I take with me my scissors, a glue stick, and a book stuffed with scraps of paper, ephemera and cardboard.
+When I do get up and go, I take with me my scissors, a glue stick, and a book stuffed with scraps of paper, ephemera and a scrap of cardboard.